1412661/SimpleWebServer/README.md

 ## Run program

-To run program at default port 999
+To run the program at default port 999

     $ ./webserver
-To run program at a specific port, use option -p
+To run the program at a specific port, use option -p

     $ ./webserver -p <port>